-Hees Maanso Poetry of women and younger Poetry of older men men Lesser status Higher status Associated with work and dances Associated with serious commentary Unknown composer generally Known composer always Open to change reasonably freely Memorized and recited verbatim Regarded more as entertainment Regarded as more socially important Generally short poems Generally longer poems than heeso Individual heeso may be joined One poem is recited on its own at a together in a single performance time A large number of constituent Fewer constituent genres genres
+Hees Maanso Poetry of women and younger men Poetry of older men Lesser status Higher status Associated with work and dances Associated with serious commentary Unknown composer generally Known composer always Open to change reasonably freely Memorized and recited verbatim Regarded more as entertainment Regarded as more socially important Generally short poems Generally longer poems than heeso Individual heeso may be joined One poem is recited on its own at a together in a single performance time A large number of constituent genres Fewer constituent genres

-As we can see from this table, the perception of the two categories revolves very much around the notion of status.
-Hees poems are performed by those who are politically and socially less powerful, namely women and younger men, whereas maanso poems are generally composed and performed by older men (as I understand it, this normally means men older than around their mid-thirties although in urban areas there are young people composing poems that are very much maanso).
+As we can see from Table 1, the perception of the two categories revolves very much around the notion of status.
+Hees poems are performed by those who are politically and socially less powerful, namely women and younger men, 18 whereas maanso poems are generally composed and performed by older men (as I understand it, this normally means men older than around their midthirties although in urban areas there are young people composing poems which are very much maanso).
 It may be assumed that it is the status of the person composing and/or performing that leads to the types of poems themselves being regarded as of greater or lesser status.
-The fact that heeso are associated with particular work and dance activities that are not undertaken by older men is also a corollary of the link between the status of the people who perform them and the status of the poems themselves, and shows the way in which the categorization is bound to status within the society.
+The fact that heeso are associated with particular work and dance activities which are not undertaken by older men is also a corollary of the link between the status of the people who perform them and the status of the poems themselves, and shows the way in which the categorization is bound to status within the society.
 This contrast is reinforced, I suggest, by the way in which men perform maanso poetry.
-Whereas with hees the performance is generally accompanied by activity, whether work or dance, the performance of maanso traditionally involves nothing other than the reciter and the audience.
-The manner of recitation is also significant.
-The performance of maanso is not something to which the reciter brings an affective contribution; rather the recital is such that the words are allowed to speak for themselves.
-This is not to say that a good clear voice or a reciter who is particularly adept at the traditional chant, known as the luuq, is not prized.19 But I would say a good reciter adds nothing more than a good frame adds to a painting.
-It is the words that are of primary importance, as is the painting rather than the frame.
-In other words, the nature of the act of performing maanso is something that foregrounds the words themselves.
-It dissociates them from any particular activity, even to the extent of dissociating them from the performer, who is merely the vehicle for their presentation: in essence, he (or sometimes she) brings nothing more to the performance than the clear presentation of the words.

-17 For some information on some of the dance hees types, see Johnson 1974:26-46 mentioned below.
+17 For some information on some of the dance hees types see Johnson (1974: 26-46) mentioned below.